G'day Everyone. Wherever you may be on planet Earth, Welcome to

 Along side of it, can be seen a small 3 inch Oscilloscope which I had

-apprentice Radio Tradesman but due to mental illness, eventually had to
+due to mental illness, eventually I reluctantly had to resign.
+While

 person, I used to rifle through a rubbish tip with my friend 'Lee' who